Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Cincinnati has played 11 games, with six wins against the spread.

-- Cincinnati's games this year have gone over the point total five times in 11 opportunities (45.5%).
+- Cincinnati's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Cincinnati is 5-1 against the spread and 5-1 overall in games when it puts up more than 26.6 points.
+- Cincinnati is 5-1 against the spread and 5-1 overall in games when it records more than 26.6 points.

-- Cincinnati is 4-2 against the spread and 5-1 overall when the team picks up over 350.2 yards.
+- When Cincinnati totals over 350.2 yards, the team is 4-2 against the spread and 5-1 overall.

 - The Bengals have turned the ball over 15 times this season, three more turnovers than the Chargers have forced (12).